 The value to be entered is the Address RecID from the Site:

-To update existing ConnectWise sites, you'll need to enter the ConnectWise ID number, if the ID provided is invalid, the sync will not be able to update the record. **If you have the sync set to insert locations you must map existing locations in e-automate to the existing sites in ConnectWise prior to the running of the sync, otherwise the sync will create duplicate sites in ConnectWise.
+To update existing ConnectWise sites, you'll need to enter the ConnectWise ID number.
+If the ID provided is invalid, the sync will not be able to update the record. **If you have the sync set to insert locations, you must map existing locations in e-automate to the existing sites in ConnectWise prior to the initial running of the sync; otherwise, the sync will create duplicate sites in ConnectWise.

 Custom Property to Sync to ConnectWise